Washington Paid Family and Medical Leave (PFML)

 Please see the state website for the advantages of opting into the employer premiums: State website

 If you have 50 or more employees:

 The employer portion of the premiums is automatically collected.
 You will not be able to opt-out of paying the employer portion of the premiums.

 As long as you have an active Washington State Unemployment Account and provided Justworks with access to the account, Justworks will be taking care of the premium collection, remittance, and the quarterly reporting requirements for you.
 If you do not believe you have an open account or have not provided access to your account to Justworks, please do so immediately as it may impact your employees’ eligibility for PFML.

 Can I pay for the employee premiums?

 Employers will not be able to cover the employee’s premiums through Justworks.
-All premium collection will be handled as directed by WA state.
+All premium collection will be handled as directed by the general guidelines set forth by Washington state.

 Is there a wage cap for premiums?

 Premium withholdings are capped at the Social Security cap, $132,900 in 2019.